 One in six over-80s in England have had Covid autumn booster jab

-Around one in 20 of all over-50s have now had the dose.
+Around one in 20 of all over-50s have now had the vaccine.

 Around one in six over-80s in England have already received an autumn booster dose of Covid-19 vaccine, new figures suggest.